Vedantdesai2511/Alpaca-buy-sell/README.md

 * json
 * ast

-# Hoe to use the code
+# How to use the code

 * Install all the requirements for the main code.
 * Populate the configuretion.py file with your personal keys